Our Missions

 If you want to help with any of these projects, please contact Dan Rauch at 314-239-1965 or danamyrauch@gmail.com.

-At Hands of Love, we rescue abandoned babies and children left to fend for themselves in the streets and bush of Uganda.
+At Hands of Love Uganda, we rescue abandoned babies and children left to fend for themselves in the streets and bush of Uganda.
 Through our child sponsorship program, we meet basic needs, educate through graduation, and share the love of God.
 Within our two orphanages, more than 2,500 children are being nurtured and encouraged in a safe environment.
 These children are the hope of the future as they grow into the men and women God created them to be, with the potential to effect real change in their families, businesses, communities, and nation.

-We also support a team of partners that equips Ugandan individuals through a variety of programs, enabling them to advance Christ’s kingdom.
+We also support a team of partners that equip Ugandan individuals through a variety of programs, enabling them to advance Christ’s kingdom.
 We join our partners by extending their reach with shared visions of providing relief, hope, and a future for some of the most vulnerable children on earth as well as educating and empowering Ugandans to cause transformation.

 Bringing the Good News